christoph2/asamint/docs/README.rst

 --------

  Note: At this stage, the project is highly experimental and hacky, so don't expect stable APIs and tons of features!

+Functions are basically orchestrated using ASAM MCD-2MC (A2L) files.

+Some examples include (not necessarily in a working condition yet):

+* Create calibration data files (ASAM CDF) from XCP slaves or HEX files.

+* Setup dynamic DAQs.

+* High-level API to create MDF files.

+Please refer to `examples <../asamint/examples>`_ directory.

 Further Readings
 ----------------